Dementia is common, affecting more than 400 000 Australians.

 While dementia can’t be cured or reversed, physiotherapy may help in the management of the condition.

-- Exercise and Activities
+- Strength and flexibility

 - Individual or group exercise classes

-- Dance sessions
+- Dance sessions to promote cognitive function and balance

-The Valens Care Difference
+The Valens Care Approach: Mobile, Person-Centred Physiotherapy

 * All information is general and is not intended to be a substitute for professional medical advice.
 Valens Care can consult with you regarding your individual health needs.